SIA Weekly Chart - April 13, 2024

 The graph is interactive.

-Year-over-year gap narrows slightly
+Year-over-year gap in staffing hours narrows moderately

 Year-over-year change in the US staffing, professional staffing, and commercial staffing weekly hours worked